 The German National Contact Point (NCP)

-The National Contact Point (NCP) is a unit at the Federal Ministry for Economic Affairs and Energy in the Directorate-General for External Economic Policy.
-It receives support from the Interministerial Committee on the OECD Guidelines for Multinational Enterprises (Rules of Procedure (PDF, 60 KB)).
-The Committee discusses issues linked to the application of the OECD Guidelines and decides by consensus, with the Federal Minister for Economic Affairs and Energy as the lead ministry making a proposal.
-The members of the Committee include – apart from the Federal Ministry for Economic Affairs and Energy – the Federal Ministry of Finance, the Federal Foreign Office, the Federal Ministry of Justice and Consumer Protection, the Federal Ministry of Labour and Social Affairs, the Federal Ministry of Food and Agriculture, the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, and the Federal Ministry for Economic Co-operation and Development.
+The National Contact Point (NCP) is a unit at the Federal Ministry for Economic Affairs and Climate Action in the Directorate-General for External Economic Policy.
+It receives support from the Interministerial Committee on the OECD Guidelines for Multinational Enterprises (Rules of Procedure (PDF, 76 KB)).
+The Committee discusses issues linked to the application of the OECD Guidelines and decides by consensus, with the Federal Ministry for Economic Affairs and Climate Action as the lead ministry making a proposal.
+The members of the Committee include – apart from the Federal Ministry for Economic Affairs and Climate Action – the Federal Ministry of Finance, the Federal Foreign Office, the Federal Ministry of Justice, the Federal Ministry of Labour and Social Affairs, the Federal Ministry of Food and Agriculture, the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, and the Federal Ministry for Economic Co-operation and Development.

 In 2017, the NCP subjected itself to a peer review by the OECD and three National Contact Points, delivering on a promise given in 2015 during the G7 Summit at Schloss Elmau.
 In April 2018, the OECD Secretary-General Angel Gurría submitted the peer review report – which had yielded a good result – to Federal Minister for Economic Affairs and Energy Peter Altmaier, setting out a number of recommendations and possibilities for further improvement (German National Contact Point Peer Review Report (PDF, 314 KB)) In March 2019 the NCP reported on the implementation of these recommendations to the OECD Working Group on the OECD Guidelines for Multinational Enterprises (Peer Review of the German NCP (PDF, 195 KB)).